The Clash: Punk breakthrough and UK fame: 1977–1979

 In October 1977, the Clash set out on the "Out of Control" UK tour.
 The tour was due to open at the Ulster Hall, Belfast but the insurance was pulled and the gig was cancelled at the last moment.
 This led to punks blocking the road outside the venue and a confrontation between the punks and the police, which became known as the "Battle of Bedford Street".

 In February 1978, the Clash released the single "Clash City Rockers"; and played the song live, along with "Tommy Gun", on BBC television's youth show Something Else.
 On 30 April, the Clash played at Rock Against Racism in Victoria Park, London.
 Late 1970s England had seen an increase in racist attacks and a growth in support for the far-right political party The National Front.
-Also on the bill were X-Ray Spex, Steel Pulse, Misty in Roots, and headliners Tom Robinson Band; they played to 100,000 people, who marched through London and attended the RAR Carnival.
+Also on the bill were X-Ray Spex, Steel Pulse, Misty in Roots and headliners Tom Robinson Band; they played to 100,000 people, who marched through London and attended the RAR Carnival.

 In June, the band released "(White Man) In Hammersmith Palais" as a single, which peaked at number 32 in the UK Singles chart; it quickly became a favourite with Clash fans and was voted single of the year in the 1978 NME Readers' Poll.

 Before the Clash began recording their second album, CBS requested they adopt a cleaner sound than its predecessor to reach American audiences.
 Sandy Pearlman, who is known for his work with Blue Öyster Cult, was hired to produce the record.
 Simonon later said: "[R]ecording that album was just the most boring situation ever.
 It was just so nitpicking, such a contrast to the first album ... it ruined any spontaneity."
 Strummer said: "it wasn't our easiest session".
-The band dismissed their manager Bernie Rhodes and hired journalist Caroline Coon to replace him.
+The band dismissed their manager Bernie Rhodes and hired artist and journalist Caroline Coon to replace him.